 Establishing a character’s physical image is as important as what they might sound like when speaking.
 Do they have a deep voice, high-pitched, nasally, squeaky or are they flat and toneless?
 Do they stutter, pause or speak with a rhythmic flow?
 Do they have an accent or local dialect?
 Are they male or female?
 Working this into the story is as important as what color hair and eyes they have.
 I keep my accented people to a minimum.
 I have no trouble announcing their accent in narration or by a character flat-out commenting on it.
 I don’t hammer that home every time they talk though.

 Dale leaned over to whisper in Amber’s ear, “Coast is clear.”

 Amber got up to sneak off to her hideout to steal a moment of sanctuary from the world and Scott.

 Automatically the voice is male and whispered.
 Same goes for shouting, yelling, or any other intonation that can be tagged to the dialogue.

 Valery flopped back on the couch.
 “I doubt it.”

 Jackson licked his lips and lowered his voice to a sultry tone.
 “I’m going to make you beg, then scream my name.”

-“We’ll see about that.”
-Valery said as Jackson leaned in to bury his face in her neck.
+“We’ll see about that,” Valery said as Jackson leaned in to bury his face in her neck.